 What's New in WCAG 2.2 introduces the new success criteria with persona quotes that illustrate the accessibility issues.

 See Web Content Accessibility Guidelines (WCAG) Overview for a description of the WCAG 2.2 supporting material, including education resources related to WCAG 2.
-Additional resources covering topics such as the business case for Web accessibility, planning implementation to improve the accessibility of Web sites, and accessibility policies are listed in WAI Resources.
+Additional resources covering topics such as the business case for web accessibility, planning implementation to improve the accessibility of websites, and accessibility policies are listed in WAI Resources.

 WCAG 2.2 meets a set of requirements for WCAG 2.2 which, in turn, inherit requirements from previous WCAG 2 versions.
 Requirements structure the overall framework of guidelines and ensure backwards compatibility.
 The Working Group also used a less formal set of acceptance criteria for success criteria, to help ensure success criteria are similar in style and quality to those in WCAG 2.0.
 These requirements constrained what could be included in WCAG 2.2.
 This constraint was important to preserve its nature as a dot-release of WCAG 2.